Das Liebesverbot

-Wagner's second opera, and his first to be performed, has many signs of an early work: the style is modelled closely on contemporary French and Italian comic opera.
-It is also referred to as the forgotten comedy, in that only two of Wagner's works are comedies, the other being Die Meistersinger von Nürnberg.
+Das Liebesverbot was Wagner's second opera and his first to be performed, when the budding composer was just 22 years of age.
+It has many signs of an early work, carrying a style modeled closely on contemporary French and Italian comic opera.
+It is also referred to as the forgotten comedy, being one of Wagner's only two comic works, the other being the better-known Die Meistersinger von Nürnberg.

 Performance history

 Wagner conducted the premiere in 1836 at the Stadttheater Magdeburg.
 Poorly attended and with a lead singer who forgot the words and had to improvise, it was a resounding flop and its second performance had to be cancelled after a fist fight between the prima donna's husband and the lead tenor broke out backstage before the curtain had even risen; only three people were in the audience.
 It was never performed again in Wagner's lifetime.